irisli/online-canvas/README.md

 paths are coalesced during small time intervals and then sent.
 Instead of sending line segments immediately as they are drawn, they are all queued up and sent 100ms after the first queued item is created.
-This barely affects the perceived lag in drawing while reducing the amount of messages sent.
+This barely affects the perceived lag in drawing while reducing the amount of messages sent and reducing network clutter.

 No response to newPoints is expected and therefore it not carry a hash id.